How to Write a Strategic Plan

 And then of course, clarifying where are we going to play?
 How are we going to win?
 That’s your growth strategy.
 Strategic plans have got to have a growth section.
 That’s your competitive advantages and your customer segments.
 So, once you have all that articulated, we can move to your annual plan, which looks like organization-wide objectives.

 Those are your SMART objectives.
 They should be measurable, time bound, accountable, all that good stuff.
-And each initiative should have at least one or two quarterly action items to make sure that you can really move them in to execution.
+Each of your strategic initiatives should have at least one or two quarterly action items to ensure you can really move them in to execution.
 And of course, no good plan is done unless you’re clear about how you’re going to measure your success–key performance indicators or KPIs.
 So with that, there’s your checklist for a complete and awesome strategic plan.

 Hit the like button if you like our content, and please subscribe to our channel.
 We’re dropping videos every Friday.
 Happy strategizing.